AndrewDongminYoo/copy-code-as-snippet/README.md

 - Clipboard-ready output for pasting into docs, chats, or markdown editors
 - AI-friendly Markdown mode (opt-in) that adds file/language/range headers
 - Fence strategy controls to avoid broken Markdown when code includes triple backticks or to force `~~~`
-- Optional head/tail sampling prompt for very large files
+- Optional head/tail sampling prompt for very large files, with presets and custom head/tail counts

 ## Usage